The Winterthur Library

 Philip Janvier was the progenitor of the branch of the family to which most of the material in this collection relates.
 He was a brick-layer by trade and settled on a farm in St. Georges' Hundred adjoining "The Trap," land owned by the McDonough family.
 He married Rebecca Golden, daughter of Abraham Golden, in 1784.
 Philip and Rebecca had seven children: John (1785-1859), Thomas (1787-1842), Sarah Golden (1789-1871), William Bradford (1793-1848), Jesse (1796-1870), Edward G. (1797-1851), and Rebecca Jane (1805-1875).
 Most of them settled in the New Castle area and were merchants, store owners, or homemakers.

-John remained at the farm and married Eliza McDonough.
-Thomas became a merchant in Baltimore.
-Sarah Golden married Abraham Vandegrift.
-Edward G. married Ann Clearer and settled in the Pencader Hundred.
-William Bradford married Jane W. Clopper of Baltimore in 1819.
-William apprenticed as a merchant with John and Thomas Janvier; later he owned a shop on Delaware Street in New Castle.
-William and Jane had eight children.
+John Janvier remained at the farm and married Eliza McDonough.
+Thomas Janvier became a merchant in Baltimore.
+Sarah Golden Janvier married Abraham Vandegrift.
+Edward G. Janvier married Ann Clearer and settled in Pencader Hundred.
+William Bradford Janvier married his cousin Jane W. Clopper of Baltimore in 1819.
+William Janvier apprenticed as a merchant with John and Thomas Janvier; later he owned a shop on Delaware Street in New Castle.
+William and Jane had eleven children, three of whom died in childhood.
 Their daughter, Rebecca, married Richard McWilliams Marley; it is likely that the papers in this collection were passed down through her.

 SCOPE AND CONTENT

-This collection of 189 items contains materials (business accounts, family histories, legal and real estate documents, indentures, original poems, hand-sewn volumes of verse for mourning, and a journal of a trip from Delaware to the Pocono Mountains) related to members of the branch of the Janvier family that resided in New Castle County.
-The papers span four generations of Janviers; however, the bulk of the material dates from the 1790s to the 1820s and pertains to family oriented events, visits, and, relations.
+This collection of about 200 items contains business accounts, family histories, legal and real estate documents, wills, indentures, letters, original poems and verse, and a journal of a trip from Delaware to the Pocono Mountains, all associated with members of the Janvier family that resided in New Castle County.
+The papers span four generations of Janviers; however, the bulk of the material dates from the 1790s to the 1820s and pertains to family oriented events, visits, and relations.
+The financial and legal documents primarily relate to real estate and the settlement of decedents' estates.
+Included are such items as lease agreements, statements of rent, deeds for property in New Castle County (Pencader, St. Georges, and New Castle Hundreds), wills for Abraham Golden (1766) and Philip Janvier (1819), orphan court proceedings for Francis Janvier's estate (1783), and accounts for the settlement of William Bradford Janvier's estate (1849).

 ORGANIZATION

 The collection has been organized by document type.
 In Box 1, there is correspondence, arranged alphabetically by writer and recipient.
-Box 2 contains family histories, religious material, poems, miscellaneous items, financial documents, and legal documents.
-Deeds are in Box 3.
+Family histories and religious materials are also in Box 1.
+Box 2 contains poems, miscellaneous items, financial documents, legal documents, and deeds.
+One folder of deeds is oversized and is in a map case.

 LANGUAGE OF MATERIALS